Showing posts with label Workhouse. Show all posts

 John Howe died on 31 Mar 1927 (1927 J Quarter in TIVERTON Volume 05B Page 414) at the age of 85.

 When my father had hand drawn a family tree for me some years ago, he had added John and Jane Howe with some of their dates, unlinked, at the bottom of the page.
-Clearly he knew of them (he was a small boy when John died), but didn't know who they were: that Jane was his great-grandmother.
+Clearly he knew of them (he was a small boy when John died), but didn't know who they were or that Jane was his great-grandmother.

 Manley Bridge, Grand Western Canal, from the west